 Plants produce "Salicylic acid and related compounds as part of their defence systems against pathogen attack and environmental stress".[41]
-Its history, metabolism and disease prevention properties we discuss elsewhere [41].
+Its history, metabolism and disease we discuss elsewhere preventing properties [41].
 We discuss elsewhere salicylates content in various foods and its implications.
 [42,43]

 The Western diet is meat and dairy products which are very low in salicylates while Indian diets are rich in salicylates.[44]
-Even the diet of poorest of poor in India comprising rice or roti with chilli powder and salt or vadapav with cayenne pepper may have adequate salicylates.
+Even the diet of poorest of poor in India comprising rice or roti with chilli powder and salt or vada pav with cayenne pepper may have adequate salicylates.
 Indian spices and garam masala are a rich source of salicylates.
 [44,45]

-Salicylates improve blood flow and have an advantage in certain health conditions and also the recovery and repair of certain injuries.
+Salicylates improves blood flow and has an advantage in certain health conditions and also the recovery and repair of certain injuries.
 Curry powder, Cayenne pepper, Ginger, Cinnamon, Turmeric, Garlic, Onions Vitamin D are rich in salicylates.
-[47,48] Therefore, we can conclude that salicylates in the Indian diet may have acted like aspirin in the covid patients and it may have contributed to the survival rate of COVID-19 patients in India.
+[47,48].
+Therefore, we can conclude that salicylates in the Indian diet may have acted like aspirin in the covid patients and it may have contributed to the survival rate of COVID-19 patients in India.

 The author likes to conclude this paper on a lighter note and tweak a dialogue in Chennai Express (2013) movie, "Do not underestimate the power of Indian Diet".
-Indian women developed diet down through the centuries with Intuition [49], love and dedication for the family.

-II.
 ACKNOWLEDGEMENTS

 The Author appreciates the role of Dr. M.S.
-Valiathan and Sree Chitra Tirunal Institute of Medical Sciences & Technology (SCTIMST), Thiruvananthapuram, initiating his biomedical research.
+Valiathan and Sree Chitra Tirunal Institute of Medical Sciences & Technology (SCTIMST), Thiruvananthapuram, initiating him biomedical research.

-Author also acknowledges Mrs.Sugathamma John, his wife, for making gooseberry pickle with cayenne pepper,garlic and ginger that prompted him to study the possibility of using the pickle as a blood thinner which led him to publish this paper.
+Author also acknowledges Mrs. Sugathamma John, his wife, for making gooseberry pickle with cayenne pepper,garlic and ginger that prompted him to study the possibility of using the pickle as a blood thinner which led him to publish this paper.